 Scouts ACT has a no tolerance approach to bullying and encourages all its members to recognise situations which may lead to abuse, to be able to assert the right to resist the abuser, and to report any abuse with confidence.

-Any child protection issues are encouraged to be reported to our Health Wellness Commissioner Peter Harris OAM on 0417 685 312
+Any child protection issues are encouraged to be reported to Pat Boling AM, the Branch Commissioner for Child Protection on 0421 546 152

 For information on our policies, please follow this link - Policies and Procedures